 When offering something of value, you’ll be able to attract and serve customers.
 If you want to continue this momentum, you have to treat those customers right.
 Excellent customer service goes a long way toward generating brand awareness.
 If your unique product or service offering is a promise of something to be delivered, caring for your customers is the delivery on that promise.
 Positive customer service experiences are shared by word of mouth, both in person and online.
 And if negative feedback is responded to quickly and respectfully, a bad situation can work to a company’s benefit.

 In the case of an unpleasant incident with a product or service, customers generally recognize that everyone makes mistakes, but mistakes can be forgiven if an apology is extended, the wrong is made right, and an effort is made to prevent a similar incident from happening again.
 Good customer service can reverse a negative opinion by showing that the company cares.
-When you show customers you care, you can create a loyal following that may act as brand evangelists and spread awareness of the brand.
+When you show customers you care, you can create a loved brand and a loyal following that may act as brand evangelists and spread awareness of the brand.

 With a memorable visual representation, a differentiated product and solid customer service established, it’s now a prudent time for a company to focus on raising awareness.
 Of course some level of visibility will be needed at the very earliest stages of brand management, but if done on a large scale before the lower levels of the hierarchy are intact, a customer seeking services may be disappointed by poor service, may overlook the company because of lack of differentiation, or may forget the company due to deficient brand identity.
 Any of these occurrences can be a set back for creating positive associations with a brand.
-With an identity, USP and customer service in place, a brand is ready for its close up.
+With an identity, USP, and customer service in place, a brand is ready for its close up.

 Generate brand awareness and encourage growth of the brand through word of mouth, reviews, listings, marketing and advertising.
 Encourage customers to share your business with their friends by offering something in return for referrals.
 Ask returning customers if they wouldn’t mind reviewing your business on Yelp.
 Advertise in industry trade publications.
 Make connections in the community at business networking events.
 Get your name out to your audience in traditional as well as creative ways.
 And keep in mind the competition is doing the same, so again differentiate your service to draw targeted attention to your brand.